Millionaire: Multimillionaire

 Dated ways of describing someone worth n millions are "n-fold millionaire" and "millionaire n times over".
 Still commonly used is multimillionaire, which refers to individuals with net assets of 2 million or more of a currency.
 There are approximately 584,000 US$ multimillionaires who have net assets of $10M+ worldwide in 2017.
 Roughly 1.5% of US$ millionaires are "ultra-high-net-worth individuals" (ultra-HNWIs), defined as those with a net worth or wealth of $30 million or more.
-There are approximately 226,000 ultra-HNWIs in the world in 2017, according to Wealth-X.

-The rising prevalence of people possessing ever increasing quantities of wealth has given rise to additional terms to further differentiate millionaires.
+There are approximately 226,000 ultra-HNWIs in the world in 2017, according to Wealth-X. The rising prevalence of people possessing ever increasing quantities of wealth has given rise to additional terms to further differentiate millionaires.
 Individuals with net assets of 100 million or more of a currency are commonly termed centimillionaires, or more rarely hectomillionaires.

-HNWI population

-High-net-worth individuals (those with financial assets, not including the residence, greater than a million US dollars).

-Global cities with the most super-wealthy millionaires per capita (higher than $30 million)
+Global cities with the most super-wealthy millionaires per capita

 According to wealth research group Wealth-X that released its latest UHNW Cities report, showing the residential footprint of the world's top ultra-high net worth (UHNW) individual cities.
 Excluding Monaco – which has very high UHNWI density – Geneva has the highest density of super-wealthy people per capita in the world.
 The city is known as the most compact metropolitan area, and also enjoys a concentration of affluence.
 Singapore has the second-highest concentration, followed by San Jose, the center of Silicon Valley, and the largest city in Northern California.

 While New York City leads in terms of overall UHNW footprint, London has a similar number of UHNW "second homers" despite a considerably smaller population.
 Paris features as the second-highest European city, after London, Wealth-X said.

 Among suburbs and smaller towns, Beverly Hills has the highest overall number of UHNW residents, and Aspen has the highest concentration on a per capita basis, the report showed.

 Ultra-high net worth individuals are defined by Wealth-X as those whose total net worth is higher than $30 million (R400 million).

-Number of UHNWIs per country

-The following is a list of the countries with the most Ultra high-net-worth individuals (UHNWI) as of November 2019 as per the 2020 Knight Frank's Wealth Report.